 - Medical Form for the fall term to Australia

 - Sexual Harassment Policy: For all programs.

 - Tuition and Credit Guidelines - Needed only for programs in Australia, Belgium, Brazil, France (Rennes), Greece, Ireland, Japan, Vietnam and Non-Union Programs

 - Self Identification Form - For a student a disability/chronic medical condition who may require assistance or accommodations from Union College

 - Smart Traveler Enrollment Program (STEP) - STEP is a free service provided by the U.S. Government to U.S. citizens who are traveling to, or living in, a foreign country.
 STEP allows you to enter information about your upcoming trip abroad so that the Department of State can better assist you in an emergency.
 STEP also allows Americans residing abroad to get routine information from the nearest U.S. embassy or consulate.

 Union College International Programs (Study Away) Withdrawal Policy

-Should you decide not to participate in your chosen program, you need to let the International Programs office know in writing as soon as possible, since there may be applicants on a wait list who wish to enroll in your place.
-For those students who withdraw before the start date for their program, those students may be held responsible for a withdrawal fee in accordance with the schedule for Union College’s International Programs (Study Away) Withdrawal Policy, found in the Academic Catalog.
+Should you decide not to participate in your chosen program, you need to let the International Programs office know in writing as soon as possible, since there may be applicants on the waitpool who wish to enroll in your place.
+For those students who withdraw before the start date for their program, they may be held responsible for a withdrawal fee in accordance with the schedule for Union College’s International Programs (Study Away) Withdrawal Policy, found in the Academic Catalog.

 Students who do not plan to return to Union College for the term in which they were to study away must notify the Dean of Students Office in writing.
 Neither failure to pre-schedule or register, non-payment of the term bill, nor a request for a transcript constitute official notice of withdrawal or leave of absence.